-The Nelli portal based on MetaLib is now in production in all universities and polytechnics and in most regional public libraries.
+The Nelli portal based on MetaLib is serving all universities and polytechnics and all regional public libraries.
 Thus, Nelli is a national service available for basically every Finn.
-It will play a major role in the Finnish information society.
-MetaLib will be the "one-stop-shop" application to access all kinds of material.
-MetaLib supports OpenURL, OAI , Z39.50 and SRU standards that are essential in linking to heterogeneous material.
+MetaLib supports OpenURL, OAI, Z39.50 and SRU standards that are essential in linking to heterogeneous material.